General Information

 AP (Advanced Placement)

 One of several ways that students may earn college credit.
-Bellville High School offers several AP courses in English, mathematics, and science.
+Bellville High School offers several AP courses in English, mathematics, science, and social studies.
 Students enrolled in these courses have an opportunity to take an AP exam given in May.
 Scores of 3, 4, or 5 on the exam indicate the student is doing college-level work.
 The actual college credit awarded depends on the particular university the student attends.

 Advanced